Fade and Flare - An Inuyasha Fanfic by Pink

 Fukuyama Masaharu: Fukuyama Masaharu is mostly a singer, but has also been a host for All Night Nippon.
 The kind of music he releases... hm, sounds simliar to easy listening from what I can hear.
 XD He's been described as "princely," and his fanbase seems to center around housewives. ♥

 L'Arc~en~Ciel: A popular rock band in Japan that has been around since 1992, and has been releasing albums on a major record label (Sony/Ki-oon) since 1994.
 Current members are hyde (vocals), tetsu (leader, bass), yukihiro (drums), and ken (guitar).
-As of 2005 they've released ten albums plus remix, best of, and other albums.
+As of 2015 they've released twelve albums plus remix, best of, and other compilation albums.
 Apparently they hold the world record for fastest concert ever sold out (under four minutes for their 1997 Tokyo Dome concert)!

 Takarai Hideto: The lead singer of L'Arc~en~Ciel; his stage name is "hyde."
 The band won't release their real names to the public, but "Takarai Hideto" is the name known by fans.